Key Takeaways

 How involved are parents in teen mental health treatment?

-Family involvement is a crucial component of effective teen mental health treatment.
+Family involvement is pivotal to effective teen mental health treatment.
 In both inpatient and outpatient settings, parents typically participate in family therapy sessions, receive education about their teen’s condition, and learn supportive strategies to implement at home.
 The level of involvement may vary based on the program and individual needs.

-At Mission Prep, we consider parents essential partners in the treatment process, providing opportunities for meaningful participation while respecting appropriate boundaries and the therapeutic relationship.
+At Mission Prep Healthcare, we consider parents important partners in the treatment process, providing opportunities for meaningful participation while respecting appropriate boundaries and the therapeutic relationship.